 Myth #1: “The credit-reporting agency is responsible for my debt (or credit) rejection.”

-The credit report is an important part of the decision to grant you credit or not, but it’s not the only one.
+The credit report is an important part of the decision made by the creditor or lender to grant you credit or not, but it’s not the only one.
 Each lender or creditor has a set of criteria it uses to determine whether or not you qualify for that credit.
 Think about it: It’s much easier to get a gas card than a credit card or a mortgage.
 That’s because the requirements to qualify for a gas card are not as stringent as those for a mortgage.